onlynotes-swent/onlynotes/CONTRIBUTING.md

 2. **Submit a pull request (PR)**:
     - After making your changes, push your branch and open a pull request (you can do this on GitHub website) to merge your branch into `main`.
+    - Ensure your pull request (PR) title follows: `type: short description`
+        - **type** and **short description** should be the same as the branch from which this PR was created.
+        - E.g. : From `type/short-description` branch, create `type: short description` pull request.
     - Ensure your pull request (PR) description explains:
         - What issue/feature your PR addresses.
         - How to test your changes.